Rajpratik71/linux-manPages/fgconsole.md

               Prints version number and exits.

        --next-available
               Will show the next unallocated virtual terminal.
 Normally 6 virtual terminals are allocated, with number 7 used for X; this will return "8" in this case.

 NOTES
-       Under devfs, the consoles are in /dev/vc/N.  devfsd may maintain  sym‐ links for compatibility.
+       Under devfs, the consoles are in /dev/vc/N.  devfsd may maintain symlinks for compatibility.

 SEE ALSO
        chvt(1).

                                                                                            14 Feburary 2002                                                                               FGCONSOLE(1)